Develop affordable rental housing

 Attention: Boarding House Financial Assistance Program – Fire safety

-C/ Centre for Affordable Housing, Community, Homes and Place Directorate, Department of Family & Community Services, Locked Bag 4001, Ashfield BC NSW 1800
+C/ Community, Homes and Place Directorate, Department of Communities and Justice, Locked Bag 4001, Ashfield BC NSW 1800

 Make sure you have attached all the evidence that is requested to support your application.